 Clement Family Charitable Fund

-gratitude to Judy Clement, who contributed this in honor of McKenna Morrigan
+gratitude to Judy Clement, who contributed in honor of McKenna Morrigan

 Dorothea M. Lensch Fund of the Oregon Community Foundation